Inter-node superconductivity in strained Weyl semimetals: Model

-In order to study the effects of pseudomagnetic fields that may result, for example, in a spatial inhomogeneous superconducting gap, we will utilize the quasiclassical Eilenberger approach \cite{Eilenberger:1968}.
+In order to study the effects of pseudomagnetic fields that may result, for example, in a spatially inhomogeneous superconducting gap, we will utilize the quasiclassical Eilenberger approach \cite{Eilenberger:1968}.
 As we will discuss in the next section, such an approach uses a weak field expansion.
-Therefore, the starting point in the analysis is the zeroth order solution in the absence of fields.
+Therefore, the starting point in the analysis is the zeroth order solution, where the fields are absent.
 The structure of possible solutions could be revealed by writing down the general form of the BdG Hamiltonian in momentum space, i.e.,

 where $\mathbf{k}$ is the momentum, $\hat{\Delta}$ is the gap matrix,